Broken bones and feet – an introduction

 Avascular fractures

-This may sound more complex than it really is but avascular simply means without blood supply.
+This may sound more complex than it really is, but avascular means it is without blood supply.
 If the fracture tears through the blood supply to the bone, the bone will lose density and fragment, squash so that it flattens or leads to poor healing and restoration.
 The most severe avulsion fracture occurs in the talus (ankle bone).
-Any collapse of the bone will have significant long term effects and should not be dismissed as a simple ankle sprain.
+Any collapse of the bone will have significant long-term effects and should not be dismissed as a simple ankle sprain.
 The Jones fracture, affecting the fifth metatarsal base, is prone to poor healing because of loss of blood supply.
-Of all the bones, the fifth metatarsal is frequently injured in sports and of course my wife.
+Of all the bones, the fifth metatarsal is frequently injured in sports and, of course, my wife.

-the Os perineum present left hand picture is an accessory bone and may not be present in all people.
+The Os perineum present in the left-hand picture is an accessory bone and may not be present in all people.

 Taking action after a suspected injury

-To keep bones healthy we need a good diet of the right foods which includes calcium.
-We need to take exercise, have sufficient sunlight without sun stroke or skin burn, and we should keep our liver and kidneys working and check that we have healthy bowels with check ups as we age.
+To keep bones healthy, we need a good diet of the right foods, including calcium.
+We need to exercise, have sufficient sunlight without sunstroke or skin burn, keep our liver and kidneys working, and check that we have healthy bowels with checkups as we age.
 And that’s all for healthy bones!

 This article discusses the type of fracture that does not require emergency management but should be seen within 5-10 days so that an x-ray can be undertaken after a professional clinical assessment.
 Fractures need assessment early if suspected.
-Use the NHS – 111 services if you are concerned rather than going to A&E. However, serious life-threatening injuries require 999 emergencies.
+Use the NHS–111 services rather than going to A&E if you are concerned.
+However, serious life-threatening injuries require 999 emergencies.

-FRACTURE CLINICS is a common term used for an orthopaedic setting in the UK.
+FRACTURE CLINICS is a common term for an orthopaedic setting in the UK.
 Today, because of pressures, multi-disciplinary teams or MDTs have played a part in dealing with the less significant complications as part of triage within the NHS.
-Patients with more important concerns are passed onto orthopaedics.
+Patients with more important concerns are passed on to orthopaedics.

-Podiatric surgery is playing an ever more critical role in assisting the NHS to deliver parallel orthopaedic care given their surgical expertise.
-The role of the advanced practitioners in musculoskeletal services also includes podiatrists and is pivotal for playing an essential role in primary diagnosis.
-Emergency rooms and smaller hospitals exist in the USA and their approach to treatment is different and more intensive at an earlier stage than in the UK.
-Some of this difference is due to the funding of the two health services.
+Given their surgical expertise, podiatric surgery is more critical in assisting the NHS in delivering parallel orthopaedic care.
+The role of advanced practitioners in musculoskeletal services also includes podiatrists and is pivotal for playing an essential role in primary diagnosis.
+Emergency rooms and smaller hospitals exist in the USA, and their approach to treatment is different and more intensive at an earlier stage than in the UK.
+Some of these differences are due to the funding of the two health services.

-1. If you want to take your reading to another level then www. footeducation.com is a useful site.
-For more information on fractures and risk together with nutrition the are many sites but sometimes the medicine and science is more detailed.
+- If you want to take your reading to another level, then www. footeducation.com is a useful site.
+There are many sites for more information on fractures and risk, together with nutrition, but sometimes the medicine and science are more detailed.

-2. A useful quick reference from this US podiatrists about exercising after fractures can be found exercising after foot fractures.
+- A useful quick reference from this US podiatrist about exercising after fractures can be found when exercising after foot fractures.

 You can also read more about pain in the foot on this site.